guidovezzoni/portfolio/README.md

 ## AI related Projects

-### Spec Driven Development - SDD
+### SDD - Spec-Driven Development
+* https://github.com/guidovezzoni/SDLC - Agentic AI Software Development Lifecycle
-* https://github.com/guidovezzoni/venice [Work in Progress] Android app developed with SDD methodology
+* https://github.com/guidovezzoni/venice - Android app developed with SDD methodology and SDLC

-### Skills
+### OpenClaw Skills
 * https://github.com/guidovezzoni/links-library-skill A personal link archiving skill for OpenClaw.

-### Lovable Apps & Prototypes
+### PoC and Prototypes (Python, React Native, Lovable)
 * https://jobbernaut.app A lovable app that helps candidates searching for their next role, and then, based on their uploaded resume, it allows to:
   * Match CV and job description, highlighting skills compatibility, gaps, etc., so the resume can be improved before applying.
   * Prepare a tailored cover letter explaining why the candidate is a good fit for the job - this should be used as a guide rather than be forwarded directly.
   * Prepare a short introduction highlighting relevant experiences from the candidate CV, to start off the interview on the right foot.
-* https://clarispend.lovable.app A lovable app for managin your family expenses
+* https://clarispend.lovable.app A lovable app for managing your family expenses
 * https://github.com/guidovezzoni/jobhunter-agent A Python CLI that searches job boards via the JSearch API, extracts key job fields, and prints tailored summaries.
+* cross-platform app (React Native) that reads the gas/water meters and calculate stats - [Work In Progress]

 ## Public repos contributions
 * PR https://github.com/swagger-api/swagger-codegen/pull/5483 for https://github.com/swagger-api/swagger-codegen, a project which allows generation of API client libraries (SDK generation), server stubs and documentation automatically given an OpenAPI Spec.